 The applicant will install the DG system according to the utility accepted design and the equipment manufacturer's requirements.
-If there are substantive design variations from the originally accepted system diagram, a revised system diagram (and other drawings for non-inverter based systems) shall be submitted by the applicant for the utility's review and acceptance.
+If there are substantive design variations from the originally accepted system diagram, a revised system diagram (and other drawings for noninverter based systems) shall be submitted by the applicant for the utility's review and acceptance.
 All inverter based systems will be allowed to interconnect to the utility system for a period not to exceed two hours, for the sole purpose of ensuring proper operation of the installed equipment.

-For net metered systems as defined in Section II.A.6, Metering, any modifications related to existing metering configurations to allow for net energy metering for residential, farm service and non-residential wind electric generating systems shall be completed by the utility Cancelled effective 04/02/2021.

-within ten (10) Business Days of either notification to the utility that the installation has been completed or request for a verification test, whichever comes first.
+For net metered systems as defined in Section II.A.6, Metering, any modifications related to metering configurations to allow for net energy metering for residential, farm service and non-residential wind electric generating systems shall be completed by the utility within ten (10) Business Days of either notification to the utility that the installation has been completed and inspected, or a request for a verification test, whichever comes first.
+If the utility requires inspection of the new metering configuration installation, such inspection shall be completed within the ten (10) Business Days allotted for the new meter installation.